-Movavi Video Editor is a popular video editing tool among the beginners as it allows them to edit, enhance videos and add effects without a tedious learning curve.
+Movavi Video Editor is a popular video editing tool among beginners as it allows them to edit, enhance videos and add effects without a tedious learning curve.
 However, some users have reported Movavi Video Editor failed to export some files.
 The error can occur due to hardware acceleration problems as well.

 If you are also troubled by this issue, here are some troubleshooting tips to fix Movavi video export issues on Windows 10.